 • Develop and test new products and features.

-We will not rent or sell your information to third parties outside CA. We do share your information with Spatial Experience (our Venture Builder), Coliving Ventures (our Venture Manager), and Coliving Insights, part of Coliving Ventures’ portfolio.
+We will not rent or sell your information to third parties outside CA. We do share your information within our Coliving Ventures BV ecosystem of brands (Coliving Conference and Coliving Insights).
+In the near future we may share some information with other brands/entities part of Coliving Ventures’ portfolio.

 Any information or content that you voluntarily disclose for posting to the Service, such as User Content, becomes available to the public.
 Once you have shared User Content or made it public, that User Content may be re-shared by others.
 Subject to your profile, any User Content that you make public is searchable by other Users.
 If you remove information that you posted to the Service, copies may remain viewable in cached and archived pages of the Service, or if other Users or third parties have copied or saved that information.